Areas of Interest: English Renaissance Literature, Myth, Colonial and Postcolonial Literature, and 20th-Century American

 B.A., Columbia University

 Raphael Falco, Professor of English, was the 2012-2013 Lipitz Professor of Arts, Humanities, and Social Sciences at UMBC.
 In 2016, he was accepted into the Fulbright Scholars Program, a five-year commitment, and in 2017 he traveled to Russia as a Fulbright Scholar to lecture at Astrakhan State University.
-He has received, among other awards, a 2005 Folger Institute Fellowship, and since 2001 he has been the UMBC campus representative to the Central Executive Committee of the Folger Institute.
-He is on the editorial boards of two online journals: APPOSITIONS: Studies in Renaissance/Early Modern Literature and Culture and TAP: TransAtlantic Poetries.
+He has received, among other awards, a 2005 Folger Institute Fellowship, a Dresher Summer Faculty Fellowship (2018), and a CAHSS Dean’s Research Fund Fellowship (2015).
+He is a co-editor of the Dylan Review and the book review editor of Soundings: An Interdisciplinary Journal.

 Professor Falco teaches courses in Renaissance humanism, sixteenth-century courtliness, colonialism and literature, myth and literature, John Milton, modern poetry, and Bob Dylan.
 A member of the Authors Guild, he publishes plays, short stories, and poetry in addition to academic research.

 For more information about Professor Falco, please visit his website at

 - “Suspense Revisited: Complicity, Coercion, and the Shared Experience of Time.”
-Forms of Time: Temporality, Language, and Genre in the Age of Shakespeare, edited by William C. Carroll and Lauren Shohet, Bloomsbury/Arden.
-Forthcoming 2018.
+Forms of Time: Temporality, Language, and Genre in the Age of Shakespeare, edited by William C. Carroll and Lauren Shohet, Bloomsbury/Arden, 2018.

 - “Tudor Transformations.”
-Shakespeare and the Soliloquy in Early Modern English Drama, edited by Anthony Cousins and Daniel Derrin, Cambridge UP.
-Forthcoming 2017.
+Shakespeare and the Soliloquy in Early Modern English Drama, edited by Anthony Cousins and Daniel Derrin, Cambridge UP, 2018.